 This tendency towards reform and reorganisation is so prevalent as to have led Beck et al (2003) to characterise modernity as ‘reflexive’.
 Their diagnosis is that late modernity is directed at itself.
 Rather than celebrate a multiplication of boundaries (such as stretching class categories from 5 to 7), they advocate grasping the conditions in which modernity is seeking to reform its own foundations.
 Consider, for instance, how far enlightenment values underpinning Western ideals have been eroded.
 Against all men (sic) being equal, the ‘trickle down’ ideology of neo-liberalism extols how the many are beholden to the few.

 Our point is that reforms aimed at bringing about new rounds of ‘accelerated productivity and profitability’ are predicated on righting reforms of the past.
 For example, the rationale of looking to the future (cf Giddens, 1998: 940) ends up with modernity, in the spirit of reform, turning to destroy its past.
 Hence instead of ‘going forward’, as one expects, much reform turns out, perversely, to be about looking backwards.
 For some this is to deconstruct meta-narratives (Lyotard, 1984); for others the agenda is to demystify the professions (Freidson, 1970).
-As frequently, however, it becomes a case of setting about to destroy the ‘culture’ of institutions across commerce, education, healthcare and government (, 2000; , 1998).
+As frequently, however, it becomes a case of setting about to destroy the ‘culture’ of institutions across commerce, education, healthcare and government (Latimer, 2000; Munro, 1998).

 Where nothing is sacred, such as earlier reforms to education and public health, it is not techno-scientific innovation driving this spate of reform.
 Rather devices of grading and ranking are the cri de coeur of this latest phase of modernity.
-As illustrated by a rise of audit (Strathern, 2000), an ever-deepening engagement with the calculative puts in place managerial technologies linked to ‘responsibilisation’ and ‘accountability’ ( and Mouritsen, 1996).
+As illustrated by a rise of audit (Strathern, 2000), an ever-deepening engagement with the calculative puts in place managerial technologies linked to ‘responsibilisation’ and ‘accountability’ (Munro and Mouritsen, 1996).
 Indeed, when reform looks beyond its ideological bent of ‘liberalising’ markets and becomes a cataclysmic mode for ‘rectifying’ prior reforms, there is an impending chaos in which private and public sector institutions find themselves constantly reconfigured on the basis that they ‘cannot stand still’.

 Alongside once-vaunted corporations like Tesco proclaiming they ‘reinvent themselves’, individuals are incited to ‘unlock’ their assets and become ‘enterprising’ in the business of continuous makeovers.
 This is not only to note how people directly work for capital by becoming 'entrepreneurial selves’ (Sennett, 1998) or 'entre-employees', with the will to succeed colonizing every aspect of life (Bührmann, 2005).
 It is to note how everything – from leisure time to green belt land to genes – is up for grabs.
-Yet far from reform upon reform resulting in a relativism of ‘anything goes’ – a super-tolerance of lifestyle wherein oppositional class relations become inert – we think it more correct to identify a social contract in the throes of everything (cf. Bauman, 2005).
+Yet far from reform upon reform resulting in a relativism of ‘anything goes’ – a super-tolerance of lifestyle wherein oppositional class relations become inert – we think it more correct to identify a social contract in the throes of ‘everything goes’, even and especially what was once highly valued (cf. Bauman, 2005).

 Reform and the BBC class survey